|When to apply||

 - If you see a “Please wait…” message when trying to download an IRCC form, click on the download arrow at the top right to save the file onto your computer.
 Then open it with Adobe Reader.
 (If you don’t see the arrow, move your cursor to the top part of the screen and it will appear.)

-- If you answer "Yes" to any question in the "Background information" section - other than 2(c) - come see an International Student Advisor.
+- If you answer "Yes" to any question in the "Background information" section - other than 2(c) - come see International Student Advising.

 - The student must be enrolled in full-time studies at the moment of spouse/partner’s application.